Golf rotation is a fundamental piece of the golf swing, but most golfers never fully understand how to execute it correctly.

 Keep Those Hips Still for Proper Golf Rotation

 The reason you have your hands in front of your chest is to allow you to feel and see whether or not your hips are rotating along with your torso.
-The goal is to keep your hips very quiet, not allowing them to follow along with the rotation in the golf swing.
+The goal is to keep your hips very quiet, not allowing them to follow the rotation in the golf swing.

 You're obviously not trying to make a 90-degree shoulder turn at this point.
 Without getting your hips involved, you'll probably be getting about 45 degrees of turn.